Women’s Discipleship Director

 Mission: Loving God, Loving People, Disciples Making Disciples

 Vision: Our vision is to reach the world for Jesus Christ by creating relational environments for the purpose of making disciples who can make disciples

 Discipleship: We believe that every person is called to be a disciple and become a mature disciple maker.
 We believe the definition of a disciple is found in the invitation to become a disciple in Matthew 4:19.
-A disciple is one who is committed to:
+A disciple is one who is

 - Following Christ (Head)